How to ensure you don’t get derailed and go back to smoking

 The same basic advice goes for the houses of friends and family.
 Ask before you vape, but in practice most people don’t mind vaping and will probably allow you to do so without going outside.

-The issue of etiquette is a bit complicated because things are still evolving, but we have a whole post on the topic if you want a more detailed discussion.
+The issue of etiquette is a bit complicated because things are still evolving, but we have a whole post on the vape manners if you want a more detailed discussion.

 Quitting smoking is a marathon, not a sprint.
 Like a marathon, the start is less important than how long you can stay strong mentally and keep pushing on.
 Even if you have a false start or two – lapsing and having an occasional cigarette – this doesn’t mean the race is over and it doesn’t mean you’ve lost.
 You can make up the ground and keep moving forwards.
 It might be difficult at times, and there will certainly be moments where you want to give up, but like a marathon runner, you have to dig deep down and find the strength to keep moving in the right direction.